cms-ngt-hlt/cms-reco-optimizer/README.md

 hlt_pixel_optimization.py \
 -t hltPhase2PixelTracksSoA \
 -v hltPhase2PixelTracks \
+-b examples/config.json \
---pars examples/params.csv \
+-p cellZ0Cut,cellPtCut,cellMinYSizeB1,cellMinYSizeB2,cellMaxDYSize12,cellMaxDYSize,cellMaxDYPred \
 -f file:step2.root \
---num_threads 10 \
+-j 32 \
--p 100 \
+-a 100 \
--i 10 \
+-i 10
---typedBounds examples/config.json
 ```
 The parameters passed to `optimize_reco.py` are:
-- `-t\--tune` gets the name of the module we want to tune (this could be a list but for the moment implemented only for a single module)
+- `-t\--tune`: Name of the module to be tuned
-- `-v\--validate` is the modules that produces the object on which we want to validate, given in input to the validation
+- `-v\--validate`: Name of the modules that produces the object on which we want to validate, given in input to the validation
+- `-b\--bounds` json file for the definition of the upper and lower bounds for the parameters and their types.
+It expects a `.json` dictionary in the same format as the one shown in the example
-- `--pars` gets the list of parameters that we want to tune with the MOPSO.
+- `-p` gets the list of parameters that we want to tune with the MOPSO.
 It can be either a space-separated list passed directy from the command line or a comma-separated list in a `.csv` file
-- `-f` to specify the file(s) to be used as input for CMSSW.
+- `-f` to specify the file(s) to be used as input for CMSSW
-- `--numThreads` specifies the number of threads to use in each cmsRun instance
+- `-j\--numThreads` specifies the number of threads to use in each cmsRun instance
-- `-p\--num_particles` the number of agents.
+- `-a\--num_particles` the number of agents
-- `-i\--num_iterations` the number of iterations.
+- `-i\--num_iterations` the number of iterations
-- `--typedBounds` takes care of the definition of the upper and lower bounds for the parameters and their types.
-It expects a `.json` dictionary in the same format as the one shown in the example
+- `-o` optional output tag for the foder name

 Executing the command, `optimize_reco.py` will run the following steps:

 1. loads the `process` defined in the input config adding to it the `DependencyGraph` `Service` and setting it to run with no source (`EmptySource`) and zero events.
 The new `process_zero` is then run just to get the graph of the modules used in the config.